wlshiu/test_rtos_wrap/README.md

 # test_rtos_wrap

-Wrap some FreeRTOS API with POSIX on Windows
+Wrap some FreeRTOS API with POSIX on Linux